Reading: Practical Part 11. Integration with a Real API: From Specification to Deployment

 • book2/examples/real-api/fixtures/webhook_grafana.json, webhook_pagerduty.json — raw payloads with the same incident_key.

-• book2/examples/real-api/fixtures/incident_event.expected.json — reference for normalized event.
+• book2/examples/real-api/fixtures/incident_event.expected.json — the reference for the normalized event.

-• book2/examples/real-api/fixtures/readiness_pass.json (24/25), readiness_block_audit.json (22/25 + audit below 1.0), readiness_block_stateful.json (24/25, but stateful without confirmed backup).
+• book2/examples/real-api/fixtures/readiness_pass.json (24/25), readiness_block_audit.json (22/25 + audit below 1.0), readiness_block_stateful.json (24/25, but stateful without a backup).

-• book2/examples/real-api/specs/high_memory_usage/specify.md — pre-approved restart_pod and scale_up_replicas_one.
+• book2/examples/real-api/specs/high_memory_usage/specify.md — the pre-approved restart_pod and scale_up_replicas_one.

 • book2/examples/real-api/scripts/normalize_webhook.py, check_readiness.py, dry_run.py.